 A look at Digital Signage Media Players

 Digital signage players or media players can deliver content to a basic single screen static menu board with text and some images.
-Advanced models support complex dual screen setup with scrolling text, live video feeds, animation, and interactive widgets.
+Advanced models support the complex dual-screen setup with scrolling text, live video feeds, animation, and interactive widgets.
 The more you want to display, the more processing power will be needed to view crisp, clean images without being jittery/laggy.

 Apart from the content, another key question is where will that content be stored– locally or in the cloud.
 Some signage software or content management systems (CMS) as they are popularly known operate with content stored on the local hard drive of the player.
 To use a cloud-based CMS requires an active Internet connection and streams the content over the Internet.
 The option will be determined by the digital signage software selected.
 Both have pros and cons, which is a whole different topic.
 A player recommendation can be made only after determining the content requirements.